danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 }
 ```

 This is equally bad!
-Attributes shouldn't know about the project and how
-dependencies are resolved.
-They should only be aware of the action context and
-any dependencies we may require them to have.
+Attributes shouldn't know about the project and how dependencies are resolved, only of the action context and any dependencies we may require them to have.

 ### Option 4: Property injection (static)

-I then tried injecting my dependencies using static property injection instead.
+I tried injecting my dependencies using static property injection instead.
 This allows us to wire up dependencies in a StructureMap registry, as well as in
 our unit tests, as such: